androidx/androidx/docs/open_source.md

 compatible with AOSP Android," but what does that mean in practice?
 This guide provides specific, technical guidance on developing an open-source library and interacting with proprietary or closed-source libraries and services.

+## What do we mean by "open-source"?

+Our definition of open-source includes products that provide publicly-available source code that can be compiled by an end-user to generate a functional version of the product, e.g. an `AAR`, that is equivalent to the one used by the library.

+### Exceptions

+The only exception to this definition is the Android platform SDK, which does not release sources until well after its API surface has been finalized.

+Libraries which are developed against the pre-release Android platform SDK _may_ remain closed-source until the platform SDK's API surface is finalized, at which they **must** move to open-source.

+### Examples of products that are _not_ open-source

+*   A bundled `.so` file with no publicly-available source code
+*   A Maven dependency with no publicly-available source code, either in the Maven distribution (ex. source `JAR`) or in a public repository
+*   A library that ships source code to GitHub, but the source does not compile
+*   A library that ships source code to AOSP, but binary compiled from that source is not functionally equivalent to the library used by Jetpack
+*   A closed-source web service
+*   Google Play Services

 ## Why do we care?